-- 11,042 people started psychological therapies treatment in NHS Boards and NHS 24.
-This is a 39.6% decrease from 18,268 for the previous quarter and a 37.6% decrease from 17,695 for the quarter ending June 2019.
-Half of the people started their treatment within 3 weeks.
+- 19,587 people started psychological therapies treatment in NHS Boards and NHS 24.
+This is an increase of 8.1% (1,464) from the previous quarter, and also an increase of 81.0% (8,767) from the same quarter the previous year.
+Half of the people started their treatment within 2 weeks.

-- Nearly three quarters (74.3%) of people started their treatment within 18 weeks, compared to 77.6% for the previous quarter, and 78.7% for the quarter ending June 2019.
+- More than four out of five (82.7%) people started their treatment within 18 weeks, compared to 80.5% for the previous quarter, and 74.7% for the quarter ending June 2020.
 The Scottish Government standard states that 90% of people should start their treatment within 18 weeks of referral to psychological therapies.

-- 537 people aged 65+ years started treatment with psychological therapies in this quarter.
-84.4% started their treatment within 18 weeks, a decrease from 87.2% in the previous quarter and a decrease from 87.3% for the quarter ending June 2019.
+- 1,176 people aged 65+ years started treatment with psychological therapies in this quarter.
+3% started their treatment within 18 weeks, an increase from 85.2% in the previous quarter and an increase from 84.4% for the quarter ending June 2020.

-- Changes in working practices, including staff being re-deployed and the provision of on-line appointments (which not all patients wished to take up) during the pandemic have led to fewer people starting treatment during this time.
+- Changes in working practices, including staff being re-deployed and the provision of on-line appointments (which not all patients wished to take up) during the pandemic led to fewer people starting treatment during this time.
 However, activity has now increased to pre-COVID-19 levels.

-- As expected, there has been a drop in referrals during this quarter, with 21,827 people being referred for psychological therapies (and in some cases further adult mental health services) in Scotland (see data quality document).
-This is an 11.8% (4,411) increase from the 37,539 people referred in the previous quarter, and a 43.0% decrease from the same quarter ending June 2019 (38,314 referrals).
+- The number of referrals are now similar to pre-COVID levels, with 41,950 people being referred for psychological therapies (and in some cases further adult mental health services) in Scotland (see data quality document).
+This is an 11.8% (4,411) increase from the 37,539 people referred in the previous quarter, and a 91.4% (20,035) increase from the same quarter ending June 2020 (21,915 referrals).

 Waiting times information for psychological therapies is still being developed.
-NHS Boards are working with PHS and the Scottish Government to improve the consistency and completeness of the information.
-From December 2014, the Scottish Government set a standard for the NHS in Scotland to deliver a maximum wait of 18 weeks from a patient’s referral to treatment with psychological therapies.
-The standard should be delivered for at least 90% of patients.
+NHS boards are working with PHS and the Scottish Government to improve the consistency and completeness of the information.

 Psychological therapies refer to a range of interventions, based on psychological concepts and theory, which are designed to help people understand and make changes to their thinking, behaviour and relationships in order to relieve distress and to improve functioning.
 The standard applies specifically to psychological therapies for treatment of a mental illness or disorder.